ewancoder/tyr-ops/docker.md

 I'm using Docker for all my pet projects deployments, so this article will mostly contain my specific TyR setup.

+## User setup

+To allow user to use docker without the sudo command, add it to the `docker` group:

+- `sudo usermod -aG docker myuser`
+- `newgrp docker` - applies the group changes without needing to sign out

+## TyR user setup

+- I have a `tyr` user for deployments, id 2000, that's in the `docker` group.
+    - `sudo useradd -u 2000 -m -s /bin/bash tyr`
+    - `sudo passwd -l tyr`
+    - `sudo usermod -aG docker tyr`
+- Additionally, add the needed public key to `~/.ssh/authorized_keys` for SSH connection.
+- All project files are 600/700 and chown-ed by this user (unless created by the container).

 ## Swarm

 Useful commands: